PerchCMS/perch-docs/src/api/reference/perchapi-factory/return-instance.md

 ## Return

-The method returns an array of `PerchAPI_Base` objects.
-If none found, it returns `false`.
+The method returns a `PerchAPI_Base` object.
+If the given row is empty, it returns `false`.

 ## Usage